Skip to Content

 Step 3 – Application Approvals

 Project approvals will be announced during a subsequent Innovate Alabama Board Meeting.
-Regardless of the outcome of your application, you will receive an email following the meeting to confirm the status of your project application.
+Regardless of the outcome of the application, each applicant will receive an email following the meeting to confirm the status of their project application.

 Innovate Alabama Tax Credit Recipients